mgedmin/btdualboot/README.rst

 Current status:

-- if you run the script as root, it'll print all the paired devices and their link keys from the Windows registry and /var/lib/bluetooth
+- if you run the script as root, it'll print all the paired devices and their link keys from the Windows registry and /var/lib/bluetooth (if you run it as a regular user, it'll only show the Windows registry)

-- you need to mount the Windows partition and tell the script where the registry lives by creating a btdualboot.ini
+- you need to tell the script where the registry lives by creating a btdualboot.ini

+- if you manually edit link keys in /var/lib/bluetooth then you need to ``service bluetooth restart`` afterwards for bluetoothd to notice changes